danidiaz/sse/README.md

 # SSE problem

-A repo for reproducing a problem (?) with wai-extra server-sent events.
+A repo with an exmaple for wai-extra server-sent events.

 The example uses cabal-install >= 3.0 (check the cabal.freeze file for the exact versions of the packages).